-However, what this does NOT suggest is that negative feedback should be avoided completely.
-You see, without feedback, both good and bad, how can someone know how they're truly performing?
+However, this does NOT suggest that negative feedback should be avoided completely.
+You see, without good and bad feedback, how can someone know how they're truly performing?
 As such, you should be open to criticism - so long as it's respectful and provided in good faith.
 Awareness of your current abilities and performance is key when looking to grow as a professional.

 How Do You Accept Feedback In A Positive Way?